StarExec/StarExec/command/README.txt

 a primitive means to create a deep copy-- you will become the owner of a copied solver or benchmark, and it will count towards your disk usage.
 To 'link' a primitive means that you are using a primitive that still belongs to another user.
 If they choose to delete a solver or benchmark that you have linked, then you will lose access to it.
 You may also copy or link primitives that you own.
+You may copy or link multiple primitives at the same time by putting ids in a comma-seperated list, as illustrated in the examples below.

 --copybench -Copies a benchmark from one space to another. "id" is a benchmark id, and "from" and "to" are space ids.
 REQUIRED: "id" "from" "to"
 OPTIONAL: None
-EXAMPLE: 'copybench id=42 from=643 to=56"
+EXAMPLE: 'copybench id=42,10,1 from=643 to=56"

 --linkbench -links an existing benchmark and associates it with a space. "id" is a benchmark id, and "from""from" and "to" are space ids.
 REQUIRED: "id" "from" "to"
 OPTIONAL: None
+EXAMPLE: 'linkbench id=6 from=63 to=124

 --copysolver -Copies a solver from one space and places it into a new space or hierarchy. "id" is a solver id, and "from" and "to" are space ids